KoenCa/resume/README.md

   npm package.
 - The visibility of the sidebar on mobile is also controlled by React.

+Other noteworthy things:
+- The website can be installed as a PWA thanks to gatsby-plugin-manifest and gatbsy-plugin-offline.
+- Made my own simple favicon using Affinity Designer.

 ## Hosting

 It is hosted on Netlify on my own domain: https://www.koencastermans.com/.
 Every push